micropython/micropython/docs/esp32/quickref.rst

    general.rst
    tutorial/index.rst

-Note that there are several varieties of ESP32- ESP32, ESP32C3, ESP32S2, ESP32S3 supoorted by MicroPython,
+Note that there are several varieties of ESP32- ESP32, ESP32C3, ESP32S2, ESP32S3 supported by MicroPython,
 with some differences in functionality between them.

 Installing MicroPython